-If you need a new stream of income now, you aren’t alone.
+If you need a new stream of passive income now, you aren’t alone.
 Every year, millions of people experiment with making money online.
-Many will succeed, gaining footholds that will make them formidable competitors for anyone who comes later.
+Many will succeed, gaining footholds that will make them formidable competitors for any major website in the affiliate marketing industry.

 In this guide, you’ll get our opinion on making money with affiliate marketing.
 First, we’ll look at the evidence from the latest research.
 Then, we’ll take you through the pros and cons of working offers and tell you how to overcome the downsides.

 - Does Affiliate Marketing Really Work?

 - Making Money with Affiliate Marketing: The Pros and Cons

 - Affiliate Marketing Cons